nautsio/workshop-docker-consul/part2-consul.md

 !SUB
-### Docker settings
+### Docker Daemon settings
 #### For Consul's DNS based Service Discovery

-- Use the Docker host itself as the first DNS server: `--dns <IP of docker0>`
+- Use Consul as DNS for the Docker Host
+- Expose this DNS to all containers:<br>`--dns <IP of docker0>`
-- Automatically search for `hostname.consul.service` if we do a lookup for a hostname: `--dns-search service.consul`
+- Add search domain to facilitate lookup:<br>`--dns-search service.consul`

-<small>(both of these have already been applies in the Docker host image you're using)</small>
+<small>(these settings have already been applied in the Docker host image you're using)</small>

 !SUB
 ### Consul settings
 #### To use Consul as a DNS server for the Docker host
-We have to tell Consul to bind it's DNS and HTTP interfaces to the Docker host
+- We have to tell Consul to bind it's DNS<br>and HTTP interfaces to the Docker host

-We do this by adding the `-client 0.0.0.0` argument to Consul
+- We do this by adding the `-client 0.0.0.0`<br>argument to Consul

 <small>(this has already been done in the [cargonauts/consul-web image](https://registry.hub.docker.com/u/cargonauts/consul-web/) we're using)</small>